 A public protest is a means for people to complain in a public way about something they think is wrong and build support to correct it.
 Protests can take the form of an individual writing a letter to a newspaper – or a march of thousands along city streets.
 Some protests target specific people or companies, such as consumers’ boycotts of a particular product or service.
-More often protests are aimed at stopping or reforming public policies and laws and, therefore, are directed at politicians and governments.
+More often, protests are aimed at stopping or reforming public policies and laws and so are directed at politicians and governments.

 Freedom to burn flag

 In 2007 Valerie Morse was arrested for burning a New Zealand flag at an Anzac Day ceremony, in a protest against New Zealand’s military involvement in foreign wars.
 Morse was charged with offensive behaviour in a public place.
 She was convicted in the District Court and lost appeals in the High Court and Court of Appeal.
-But the Supreme Court overturned the conviction, saying that offensive behavior required proof of an intolerable disturbance of public order.
+But the Supreme Court overturned these rulings, finding that a conviction for offensive behaviour for this action would require proof of an intolerable disturbance of public order.
 This was not proven in Morse’s case and her freedom-of-expression rights should have prevailed.

 Right to protest